Custom Dictionaries Translation Services Word Databases

 Meaning: 1.
 Sumptuous, luxurious, exhibiting great wealth and richness, having plush, luxurious appointments.
 2. Great in size or numbers, thick or dense with.

-Notes: The fact that English has more words referring to wealthy lifestyles than to poverty reflects less the economic status of the English-speaking world as its aspirations: plush, luxurious, posh, sumptuous, and today's Good Word are used more often to refer to luxurious hair, plush upholstery, sumptuous greenery and opulent dogwoods than monetary richness.
+Notes: The fact that English has more words referring to wealthy lifestyles than to poverty reflects less the economic status of the English-speaking world than its aspirations: plush, luxurious, posh, sumptuous, and today's Good Word are used more often to refer to luxurious hair, plush upholstery, sumptuous greenery and opulent dogwoods than monetary richness.
 Today's word may be used adverbially with the appropriate suffix (opulently) and the noun is formed by replacing the final T with CE: opulence.

 Word History: Today's Good Word made its way to us from Latin opulentus "rich, wealthy".
 This word is based on the noun opus "work", which we use in English as a stand-alone word and also as a root in words like opera and operate.
 The adjective comes from a suffixed form op-en-ent-, which became opulent- by way of 'dissimilation', one of the linguistic means of avoiding sound repetition in a word.
 Latin didn't like the en-en syllable combination in openentus and replaced the first N with L.